OctopusDeploy/docs/docs/infrastructure/windows-targets/troubleshooting-tentacles.md

 ## Communication Mode

 Before continuing, it's worth briefly revisiting the concept of **Listening Tentacles** and **Polling Tentacles**.
-As you troubleshoot problems with your tentacles, please pay attention to which communication mode they are configured for.
+As you troubleshoot problems with your Tentacles, please pay attention to which communication mode they are configured for.

 ### Listening Tentacles